-Title:

-- Make as brief as possible indicating the nature of the presentation - Omit abbreviations in the title; you may use them in the text
+Title: Make as brief as possible indicating the nature of the presentation Omit abbreviations in the title; you may use them in the text

-Body:

-- Content of the abstract should be related to a nursing practice concern from the vantage point of a quality/performance improvement, evidence-based practice or nursing research project - Abstract should be 300 words maximum (excluding title) - Microsoft Word format submit electronically please. - Use 12 point font, single-spaced, with 1 inch margins. - NO graphs, tables or references included in the abstract - Please include headings such as 'problem statement, 'background/evidence', 'method/strategy', 'results', 'recommendations' or 'lessons learned' as appropriate for your topic. - Keep all the headings to the left. - As above and in examples, highlight and use italics - Abstract Submission form (or other page separate from the Abstract Page) must list all authors' names and include: - o The presenter's name with an asterisk - Full corresponding author contact information
+Body: Content of the abstract should be related to a clinical inquiry that resulted in a quality improvement project or nursing research study

+- Abstract should be 300 words maximum (excluding title) - Microsoft Word format submit electronically please. - Use 12 point font, single-spaced, with 1 inch margins. - NO graphs, tables or references included in the abstract - Please include headings such as 'problem statement, 'background/evidence', 'method/strategy', 'results', 'recommendations' or 'lessons learned' as appropriate for your topic. - Keep all the headings to the left - As above and in examples, highlight and use italics - Abstract Submission form (or other page separate from the Abstract Page) must list all authors' names and include: - The presenter's name with an asterisk \ - Full corresponding author contact information